-We adopted our 2007 Omnibus Incentive Compensation Plan, or the 2007 Plan, on July 13, 2007.
+We adopted our 2007 Omnibus Incentive Compensation Plan, or the 2007 Plan, on July 13, 2007, and amended it on April 15, 2011.

 Stock Options.
-The exercise price for options granted in 2010 was equal to the fair market value of our common shares on the grant date.
-The options granted to our executives in 2010 vest ratably over a four year period beginning on the first anniversary of grant.
-We did not grant any options to our directors in 2010.
+The exercise price for options granted in 2011 was equal to the fair market value of our common shares on the grant date.
+The options granted to our CEO in 2011 vest annually over a four year period beginning on the first anniversary of grant.
+We did not grant any options to our directors in 2011.